OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 1. Install [7-Zip](http://www.7-zip.org/) for unzipping the archive files.
 The built-in archiving software has issues extracting the zip files.
 2. Download the data and distribution files from https://data.monarchinitiative.org/exomiser/latest
 3. Extract the distribution files by right-clicking exomiser-cli-13.2.0-distribution.zip and selecting 7-Zip > Extract Here
 4. Extract the data files (e.g. 2302_phenotype.zip, 2302_hg19.zip) by right-clicking the archive and selecting 7-Zip > Extract files… into the exomiser data directory.
-By default exomiser expects this to be ‘exomiser-cli-13.2.0/data’, but this can be changed in the application.properties
+By default, exomiser expects this to be ‘exomiser-cli-13.2.0/data’, but this can be changed in the application.properties

 ### via Linux